FusionAuth/fusionauth-site/site/_posts/2022-09-09-what-is-webauthn-why-do-you-care.md

 ---
 layout: blog-post
-title: What is WebAuthn and why do you care?
+title: What is WebAuthn and why should you care?
 description: WebAuthn is a new standard which secures user accounts and improves user experience.
 What could be better?
 author: Dan Moore
 image: blogs/sso-explanation/how-sso-works.png
 category: blog
-tags: topic-single-sign-on
+tags: topic-webauthn
 excerpt_separator: "<!--more-->"
 ---

 WebAuthn is a new way for people to authenticate themselves to web applications.
 It's a widely supported standard years in the making.
 All major browsers work with it, which makes it easy for developers to incorporate WebAuthn into websites.

-WebAuthn allows users to leverage the power of biometric, device and other authentication methods via a simple, consistent, browser-native user experience.
+WebAuthn allows users to leverage the power of biometric methods via a simple browser-native user experience.

 <!--more-->